-Do you have a particular wallpaper or image that you want to use on the Lock Screen?
+Have a particular wallpaper or image that you want to use on the Lock Screen?
 The operating system lets you set a single photo, if you want an undistracted experience.

 Follow these steps to customize the Lock Screen to display a single image: